stivenbg/stivenbg.github.io/aboutme.md

 **About research**

-In my current research i propose hybrid algorithms that optimally combine machine learning with classical mathematical approach.
+In my current research I propose hybrid algorithms that optimally combine machine learning with classical mathematical approach.
 Those algorithms are applied to real-life problem for real-time decision making.

 **Not about research**

 I see beauty everywhere specially in words.
-My favorite exercice is doing poetry.
+My favorite exercice is  poetry.
 I see beauty in dancing, which i consider being an extended form of poetry.
 I see beauty in culture.
 Which is why I love traveling accross countries.